Behat/docs/user_guide/testing_features.rst

 .. tip::

-  This class can be easily created by running :doc:`Behat command line tool</user_guide/command_line_tool>` with the ``--init`` command from your project's directory.
-Behat is able to support you when you are creating a new project.
+  Behat can automatically generate this class by using the :doc:`Behat command line tool</user_guide/command_line_tool>` with the ``--init`` option from your project's directory.
+Behat has several built-in tools that can help you when creating a new project.
 Learn more about ":doc:`/user_guide/initialize_a_new_behat_project`".